zmyer/hbase/hbase-protocol-shaded/README.txt

 pom.xml (scroll till you see the listing of protos to consider).

-First ensure that the appropriate protobuf protoc tool is in your $PATH (or pass -Dprotoc.path=PATH_TO_PROTOC when running the below mvn commands).
+First ensure that the appropriate protobuf protoc tool is in your $PATH as in:

+ $ export PATH=~/bin/protobuf-3.1.0/src:$PATH

+.. or pass -Dprotoc.path=PATH_TO_PROTOC when running
+the below mvn commands.
 You may need to download protobuf and build protoc first.

 Run: